ProgrammingMyLife/statstok/README.md

 ## Installation

+### Installation via PiP

+For windows users, you can do

+`pip install statstok`

+For linux and mac users, you can do

+`pip3 install statstok`

-To install and add this to your project, simply clone foo `statstok.py` bar into the directory of your project
+To manually install and add this to your project, simply clone foo `statstok.py` bar into the directory of your project

 Make sure to add `from statstok import get_followers` or `from statstok import get_likes` before you start using statstok